rstacruz/eslint-engine/README.md

 eslint-engine is a streamlined way to use eslint in your project.
 Just type `eslint-check` and you're done.

-- No need to specify files to check.
-- Some files are automatically ignored.
-- Presets for popular eslint configs can be installed easily.
-- You can lock eslint versions in your project.

 ![](https://raw.githubusercontent.com/rstacruz/tape-standard/gh-pages/screenshot.png)

 [![Status](https://travis-ci.org/rstacruz/tape-eslint.svg?branch=master)](https://travis-ci.org/rstacruz/tape-eslint "See test builds")